Privacy Policy

 The length of time we retain your information is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.
 We do not retain personal information in an identifiable format for longer than is necessary.

-Where you are a customer, we hold your information for 7 years from the date at which your agreement is closed, where settled by you or upon default or as long as necessary thereafter to deal with any queries you may have.
+Where you are a customer, we hold your information for 10 years from the date at which your agreement is closed, where settled by you or upon default or as long as necessary thereafter to deal with any queries you may have.

 We may hold your information for a longer or shorter period from that described above where:

-• the law requires us to hold your personal information for a longer period, or delete it sooner;
+• The law requires us to hold your personal information for a longer period or delete it sooner.

-• in limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.
+• In limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.

 Transfers to third countries/ where we store your information